paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/random_failure.md

 The FIDES approach consists in putting a special attention on the following aspects:

--   Technologies: FIDES considers the instrinsic aspect of the EEE components and their integration into equipment;
+-   Technologies: FIDES considers the instrinsic aspect of the {term}`EEE` components and their integration into equipment;

--   Process: it translates the idea that all practices from the development of the equipment to its use in operation are important for the overall reliability, it refers to the equipment and not to the EEE components;
+-   Process: it translates the idea that all practices from the development of the equipment to its use in operation are important for the overall reliability, it refers to the equipment and not to the {term}`EEE` components;

 -   Use: it is also important to take into account the constraints linked to the use of the equipment into the satellite.